parrt/msds692/notes/sockets.md

 * Behind firewalls, people often use 192.168.x.y and use NAT (_network address translation_) in their firewall to translate an outside address (a real IP) to the special IPs behind the wall.
 In this case there is an external or public IP address and a private IP address.
 My `varmint.cs.usfca.edu` machine has public IP 138.202.170.154 but internal IP 10.10.10.51 or something like that.
 * 127.0.0.1 is "localhost"

-A good security feature to hide your machines from outside.
+A good security feature is to hide your machines from outside.
 For example, all machines from within IBM's firewall probably look like the exact same IP address to the outside world (for example, in web server log files).
 That is one reason you cannot use an IP address to identify "sessions" for a web server application.

 ### DNS -- Domain Name Service